-Lubaaba Al-Azami is a cultural historian of early modern England and its relationships with the wider world.
+Lubaaba Al-Azami is a cultural historian of early modern England and its relationships with Asia.
 She speaks and writes on topics ranging from history, literature and religion to theatre and film criticism.
 Her speaking engagements have spanned local radio to national festivals and she has written across an array of print and digital media.

 Lubaaba is currently a researcher, funded by the Arts and Humanities Research Council (AHRC), at the University of Liverpool and the University of Oxford, where she works on 17th century English interactions with Mughal India.
 She has previously studied and researched at King’s College London, the School of Oriental and African Studies and the George Washington University.